 - associations with professional organizations from the programming area,

 - unsuccessful but otherwise strong candidates from core faculty competitions provided, by candidate permission, through human resources,and

 - existing faculty and professional networks, including associations with professional organizations from the programming area (including academic unit-held databases).

 2.3 The identification of associate faculty candidates should follow an open and transparent process that provides a broad opportunity for qualified professionals or practitioners to apply.
 In addition to requesting a current curriculum vitae and application letter, a statement of each candidate’s teaching and learning philosophy, and teaching evaluations (where appropriate) should be included as part of the process.

 2.4 Potential candidates for supervision and assessment of theses, dissertations, major papers, internships, projects, and other student activities may be identified by the student(s) to the program/school office, which will verify that appropriate experience and qualifications/credentials exist to provide such services.
 Academic units and/or programs may also maintain their own lists or databases of approved potential supervisors for student activities, in addition to sharing this information with the Associate Faculty Database.
-For theses and dissertations, processes put in place for supervision and assessment by the Vice-Provost Research and Interdisciplinary Studies will be followed.
+For theses and dissertations, processes put in place for supervision and assessment by the Vice-Provost Graduate and Interdisciplinary Studies will be followed.

 2.5 Associate faculty selection should follow a robust, timely, and fair process which can include, as practical and required, the following:

 - initiating the process in an appropriate timeframe to ensure that successful candidates will be in a position to meet contractual deadlines;

 - establishing a representative selection panel to review and screen candidates based on predetermined criteria for eligibility;

 - developing a long-list (as necessary) of candidates meeting the eligibility requirements;

 - holding brief screening interviews of eligible candidates by the selection panel (as necessary) to establish a short-list of candidates whose experience and qualifications are most closely aligned with the services required by the University;

 - notifying and holding detailed interviews with short-listed candidates (in person or virtually) to review professional or practical experience, and assess qualifications and skills to provide the required services; and